-Offender Frank Tobin was shown a straight red card, reducing the Sarnians to 10 men, but Sam Jones’ penalty was brilliantly saved by James Hamon.
+Offender Frank Tobin was shown a straight red card, reducing the Sarnians to 10 men, but Sam Jones’ kick was brilliantly saved by James Hamon.

-A big turning point arrived in the 26th minute when a foul on Marsh resulted in a Guernsey spot-kick, but Pritchard, diving to his left, magnificently denied Matt Loaring.
+A big turning point arrived in the 26th minute when a foul on Marsh resulted in a Guernsey pen, but Pritchard, diving to his left, magnificently denied Matt Loaring.

-Pritchard was not finished there, as before the break the Porthmadog glovesman made another stunning double stop after Marlon Jardim broke clear.
+Pritchard was not finished there, as before the break the Porthmadog glovesman made another stunning double stop after Marlon Jardim burst clear.

 Anglesey started the second half in determined fashion and only the bravery of Hamon stopped substitute Alex Boss in his tracks.